warner-benjamin/optimi/docs/index.md

 Unlike the current PyTorch implementation, optimi’s gradient release optimizers are a drop-in replacement for standard optimizers and seamlessly work with exisiting hyperparmeter schedulers.

+## Optimizer Accumulation: Gradient Release and Accumulation

+optimi optimizers can approximate gradient accumulation with gradient release by [accumulating gradients into the optimizer states](optimizer_accumulation.md).

+Like gradient accumulation, model parameters are not updating while accumulating gradients into optimizer states until the last accumulation step.

 ## Fully Decoupled Weight Decay

 In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also support [fully decoupled weight decay](fully_decoupled_weight_decay.md).